Menditect/documentation/docs/definitions/datavariation.md

 ### Enable Data Variation
 There are two ways to enable Data Variation on a [Test Suite](test-suite):
-1. Click on the matrix icon on top of the right pane in the test suite page.
+1. Click on <i class="fas fa-table"></i> on top of the right pane in the test suite page.
 The data variation page will open and the icon color will turn dark, meaning Data Variation is enabled.
-2. When configuring a [Test Step](test-step), click on the data variation icon next to the attribute or assert to add it to the Data Variation.
+2. When configuring a [Test Step](test-step), click on <i class="fas fa-table"></i> next to the attribute or assert to add it to the Data Variation.
 Data Variation will be enabled and the respective attribute or assert will be added as a [Data Variation Item](datavariation-item).

 ### Disable Data Variation
 To completely remove all [Data Variation Items](datavariation-item) and also remove all Data Variations:
-- Click on the matrix icon on top of the right pane in the test suite page.
+- Click on <i class="fas fa-table"></i> on top of the right pane in the test suite page.
-- Click on the recycle bin icon on top of the list of [Data Variation Items](datavariation-item).
+- Click on <i class="fas fa-trash-alt"></i> on top of the list of [Data Variation Items](datavariation-item).

 ### Add a Data Variation
-- Click on the matrix icon on top of the right pane in the test suite page.
+- Click on <i class="fas fa-table"></i> on top of the right pane in the test suite page.
 The data variation page will open.
 - Click on the column of the Data Variation you want to create a copy from, for instance the column labeled *# 1*.
-- Click *Copy*
+- Click "*Copy*"

 ### Delete a Data Variation
-- Click on the matrix icon on top of the right pane in the test suite page.
+- Click on <i class="fas fa-table"></i> on top of the right pane in the test suite page.
 The data variation page will open.
 - Click on the column of the Data Variation you want to delete, for instance the column labeled *# 2*.
-- Click the recycle bin icon.
+- Click <i class="fas fa-trash-alt"></i>.

 Note that you cannot delete the first column labeled *# 1*.